ReactiveSets/toubkal/README.md

 Toubkal programs have no *loops*, and no *ifs*, dramatically reducing the likelyhood of bugs and hence improving productivity by orders of magnitude.
-Under the hood, Toubkal provides all the optimized and comprehensively tested *loops* and *ifs* you will ever need.
+Under the hood, Toubkal provides all the optimized and comprehensively tested *loops* and *ifs* you need.

-These same Occam's razor declarative techniques can be applied on the server side delivering a full stack scallable and secure framework with highest performances featuring reactive database and fine-grained authorization model.
+These same declarative techniques are applied on the server side delivering a full stack scallable and secure framework with highest performances featuring reactive database and fine-grained authorization model.